Self-care and liberation

 Simple Steps to Practice the Self-Care of Liberation

-In mainstream White self-care practice, you get the advice to rest and take time off when needed, without any explanation of where the time and the financial means to afford this resting is supposed to come from.
-This program put the responsibility of figuring out how to hold space for rest and for self-care on the companies themselves, instead of on individual staff members.
-This is one example of how to keep self-care from becoming the responsibility of the individual, by building in opportunities for self-care in the collective environment.
 One of the participants in the research shared how coming together as a collective to prioritize rest “helped us to feel reconnected with one another and to have tools for re-centering ourselves and finding balance,” rather than feeling like it was all on them as separate people to find the time for self-care.
 Participants explored the source of some of their stress within their social and historical context, and from there, different methods to distance themselves from some of the stress.
 Additionally, they reflected together on the role of systemic racism on how they experience work culture.

 How did all of this land on the participants in their study?
 In their own words: “Some of us were never given the permission or felt worthy enough to take care of ourselves; some even said self-care made them feel like they were being selfish.
 When we first created this program, we didn’t imagine that equipping people with simple tools to practice self-care would invoke such strong emotions, and how important and healing it would be, to talk about those feelings, it was so beautiful.”

 Viewed from this lens, taking time to prioritize self-care, mental health, and addressing our deeply rooted traumas are human rights.
 I’ll close out on some of the participants' words: “Liberation work is hard on a person’s mental wellbeing and it’s easy to get burned out and give up when it seems like your efforts are not rewarded with freedom and justice.
 Intentional self-care sessions should be a part of all social justice organizations, and we so look forward to our next one.”
 If you’d like to explore more options for how to practice self-care, you can check out this article on self-care basket ideas for radical self-care.
+Or, read more about how LGBTQ+ therapy with a liberation lens can make a difference in your mental health.

 Previous